samueldsingh/data-engineering/sql/data-engineering.md

 OLAP is a technology used for performing complex analysis on large volumes of data.
 It focuses on supporting business intelligence and decision-making processes.
 OLAP databases are designed for efficient querying and analysis of data from multiple dimensions, such as time, geography, product, and customer.
 These databases are typically optimized for read-intensive operations and provide features like multidimensional data modeling, aggregations, and advanced analytics capabilities.
 OLAP systems are commonly used for generating reports, performing data mining, and supporting ad-hoc analysis.
-Examples include Snowflake, Microsoft SQL Server Analysis Services (SSAS), Amazon Redshift, Google BigQuery
+Examples include Data Warehouse (Snowflake, Amazon Redshift, Google BigQuery), OLAP Cubes (Microsoft SQL Server Analysis Services, Oracle OLAP) and columnar databases
+(Vertica, Amazon Redshift Spectrum.).

 OLTP (Online Transaction Processing):
 OLTP refers to the management of transactional or operational data in real-time.
 It deals with the day-to-day transactional operations of an organization, such as inserting, updating, and deleting records in a database.
 OLTP systems are optimized for handling high volumes of small, short-lived transactions.
 They prioritize data integrity, concurrency control, and transactional consistency.
 OLTP databases are typically structured using a normalized data model and focus on efficient read and write operations.
 OLTP systems are commonly used in applications like e-commerce, banking systems, and order processing systems.
+Examples: Relational Database (MySQL, PostgreSQL, Oracle, Microsoft SQL Server).
+NoSQL Databases (MongoDB (document-based), Cassandra (columnar), and Redis (key-value store)).

 In summary, OLAP is geared towards analytical tasks and supports complex querying and analysis, while OLTP is designed for transactional processing, handling real-time transactions efficiently.
 Both OLAP and OLTP serve different purposes and are used in different scenarios based on the nature of data processing